thiramma/meet-dark/README.md

 # Meet - Dark
 #### Under Development

 A Simple Script to Make Meet - Minimal and more Low-light friendly.
+This is quite creative and useful.
+This feature makes Google meet customisable.

-Features:
+The Features include:
 - Minimal Buttons
  - Dark Mode
  - Transparent Elements
  - Automatically apply theme upon Joining Meet